gorarakelyan/metaseq/docs/training.md

 | `-h` &#124; `--host <host>` | Specify host address to run UI on. |
 | `-p` &#124; `--port <port>` | Specify port to listen to. |

-_Complete list of usage guide find in [official docs](https://aimstack.readthedocs.io/en/latest/refs/cli.html#up)._
+_Complete list of Aim CLI usage guide find at [official docs](https://aimstack.readthedocs.io/en/latest/refs/cli.html#up)._

-You should see the following output meaning Aim UI is up and running:
+The following message will be printed, meaning Aim UI is up and running:

 ```
 Running Aim UI on repo `<Repo#-5930451821203570655 path=/.aim read_only=None>`